terraframe/common-geo-registry-specification/1.0/registry-interface/model.md

 |attributes | Array of metadata attribute objects that describe the attributes defined by this type.| AttributeNumericType, AttributeTermType |

 ### HierarchyType
-Defines the GeoObjectTypes that participate in a hierarchy.
-A relationship between GeoObjectTypes.
+Defines a hierarchy type and specifies which GeoObjectTypes participate in that hierarchy.
 GeoObjects can relate to one another in different contexts.
 For example, a village can be located within a distruct but also be administered by a health administration zone.
+A separate HierarchyType object would be defined for "GeoPolitical" and "HealthAdministrative".

 ```